bostonphp/PHP-Beginners-Book/intro_to_databases_and_mysql/intro_to_databases_and_mysql.markdown

 **USE grocery_store;**

 This tells the MySQL database that you are going to work in the database **grocery_store** until you say otherwise.
 You will work within this structure throughout the next few chapters of this book.

-As a review, let us go over the basic structure of the MySQL database with colorful metaphors.

-If the MySQL Database was a state...

-* A database in the MySQL Database would be a house in that state
-* A table in the database would be a room in that house
-* A row in the table would be an object belonging in that room

-If the MySQL Database was a chain of stores...

-* A database in the MySQL Database would be a single store in that chain
-* A table in the database would be a type of product sold at that store (such as a fruit)
-* A row in the table would be a specific product sold (such as an apple)

-Try to think of it as a huge box holding lots of things organized into smaller and smaller boxes within it.

 You have just created the database of a single fictional grocery store.
 We will develop this more in the next chapter.